Skanderbeg: In literature and art

 There are two known works of literature written about Skanderbeg which were produced in the 15th century.
 The first was written at the beginning of 1480 by Serbian writer Martin Segon who was the Catholic Bishop of Ulcinj and one of the most notable 15th-century humanists, a short but very important biographical sketch on Skanderbeg (Narrazioni di Giorgio Castriotto, da i Turchi nella lingua loro chiamato Scander beg, cioe Alesandro Magno).
 Another 15th-century literary work with Skanderbeg as one of the main characters was Memoirs of a Janissary (Успомене јаничара) written in the period of 1490–97 by Konstantin Mihailović, a Serb who was a janissary in the Ottoman Army.

 Skanderbeg gathered quite a posthumous reputation in Western Europe.
 In the 16th and 17th centuries, most of the Balkans were under the suzerainty of the Ottomans who were at the gates of Vienna in 1683 and narratives of the heroic Christian's resistance to the "Moslem hordes" captivated readers' attention in the West.
 Books on the Albanian prince began to appear in Western Europe in the early 16th century.
 One of the earliest was the History of the life and deeds of Scanderbeg, Prince of the Epirotes (Historia de vita et gestis Scanderbegi, Epirotarum Principis; Rome, 1508), published a mere four decades after Skanderbeg's death, written by Albanian-Venetian historian Marinus Barletius, who, after experiencing the Ottoman capture of his native Scutari firsthand, settled in Padua where he became rector of the parish church of St. Stephan.
 Barleti dedicated his work to Don Ferrante Kastrioti, Skanderbeg's grandchild, and to posterity.
-The book was first published in Latin.
+The book was first published in Latin and was translated into many languages including English in 1596.
 Barleti is sometimes inaccurate in favour of his hero, for example, according to Gibbon, Barleti claims that the Sultan was killed by disease under the walls of Krujë.
 He made up spurious correspondence between Vladislav II of Wallachia and Skanderbeg wrongly assigning it to the year 1443 instead of to the year of 1444, and also invented correspondence between Skanderbeg and Sultan Mehmed II to match his interpretations of events.